darkboybeyond/Magic-Invoice-App/README.md

 </div>

 > [!IMPORTANT]
-> **Strict No-Refund Policy:** Once the service has been rendered (which includes the registration of a Serial Number (SN) and the generation of a document), **no refunds will be issued**.
+> **Strict No-Refund Policy:** Once the service has been rendered—which is defined as the **registration of a Serial Number (SN)** and the successful **generation/printing of a document**—absolutely **no refunds will be issued**.
 >
-> **Usage Scope:** The software is strictly for using the pre-recorded templates provided within the app.
-Any external outcome—such as receiving a negative response from Apple Support or any other entity—is the sole responsibility of the user.
-Rejections from support requests are not grounds for refunds or claims.
+> **User Responsibility:** The service is strictly for accessing and using the software's pre-recorded templates.
+Any external outcome, such as receiving a **negative response or rejection from Apple Support** or any third party, is the sole responsibility of the user.
+Rejections are NOT valid grounds for refunds or claims.
 >
-> **Data Handling:** By using this app, you acknowledge that device identifiers (SN) and the generated document logs are registered as part of the service delivery process.
+> **Data Integrity Disclaimer:** We do not offer, provide, or sell any real personal or corporate information.
+Magic Invoice App is solely a software tool that automates the input of **user-provided information** into exact templates.
+The use of the software for any purpose beyond its design is the user's liability.

 ---